The Perplexing World of Uniform Commercial Code Demystified! Pt 1: UCC Filings – What are they and where to file?

 May 6, 2020

-Living in the World of Uniform Commercial Code can be perplexing.
-This blog is the start of a series to start the discussion of UCC-1 filings, what they are, and where to file.
+The Uniform Commercial Code (UCC) can be perplexing.
+This post is the first in our multi-part series exploring UCC-1 filings, specifically what they are, and where to file.

-The question arises: Where do I file?
-The below chart lists out the most common debtor types and corresponding UCC filing protocols:
+This all begs the question: Where do you file?
+The chart below lists out the most common debtor types and corresponding UCC filing protocols:

 Where to file UCC Financing Statements